Vyvanse Addiction and treatment

 Theoretically, underdevelopment in certain areas of the brain is the root cause of inattention in children with ADD and ADHD.
 These children often experience a bombardment of thoughts that are initiated but never completed.
 The basic theory is that neurotransmitters have trouble bridging the unusually large synapses, and some messages never reach their destination.

 Stimulants speed up the activity of the brain, allowing these neurotransmitters to complete their journey.
 Although the expected effect of stimulants is to increase activity, they have a calming effect in ADHD patients.
-As the brain is able to function more normally, without so many fragmented thoughts racing around, behavior is better controlled.
+As the brain is able to function more normally, without so many fragmented thoughts racing around, the behavior is better controlled.

 In addition to having developmental or structural deficiencies, the brains of people with ADHD have abnormal levels of the dopamine, a neurotransmitter that regulates behavior through the brain’s pleasure centers.
 Stimulants affect dopamine levels in the brain, bringing behavior regulation into better balance.